mknichel/javascript-errors/README.md

 **Other Bugs**

-*  Top level line number argument is wrong when sourceURL is used.
+*  TODO: Write bug report for top level line number argument is wrong when sourceURL is used.

 #### Recommendation